 Green is commonly known to be the default colour for the environment, and represents nature.

-Nudge represents human behaviour and is commonly used to describe a gentle push (usually with the elbow) to attract attention.
+Nudge represents human behaviour and is commonly used to describe a gentle push to attract attention.

-The blockish design (which one can replicate with masking tape) suggests our hands-on personal touch in the things we do.
-We are as genuine and real as it gets!
+The blockish design (mimicking masking tape) suggests our hands-on personal touch in the things we do.

-Thus, Green Nudge aims to be the connecting node between different stakeholders and nudges others to do good 🙂
+In short, Green Nudge aims to be the connecting node between different stakeholders and nudge others to do good 🙂

 Li Seng first realised the extent of impact that humans made when he picked up a piece of plastic wristband thousands of kilometres from the nearest town during an overseas trip.
 He subsequently took a leap of faith and joined the social enterprise sector after spending around 4 years in the public sector.
 Combining his interests lies in behavioural science and sustainability, Li Seng’s move was his way to repay the love and support that his family had given him and to pay it forward to ensure that the next generation can continue to grow in a safe and sustainable environment.